AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

     at org.codehaus.classworlds.Launcher.main (Launcher.java:47)
 ```

-The error looked pretty weird (I never once seen a ``UnknownElementException`` before) and after a bit of debugging I came to the following conclusions:
+The error looked pretty weird (I had never seen a ``UnknownElementException`` before) and after a bit of debugging I came to the following conclusions:
 * Yes I was indeed using Java 17 - which supports ``records`` - and not some other version
 * Coworkers had the same problem when checking out the code
 * The problem was not present on any other Java 17 projects